 The role of UPSC is only to recommend suitable candidates based on the UPSC Civil Services Examination (CSE).
 Allocation to various services like IAS, IPS, IFS etc. is done by the Department of Personnel and Training (DoPT) under the Ministry of Personnel, Public Grievances and Pensions.

 Allocation is done after taking into consideration the rank secured by the candidate, the category he/she belongs to, and his/her service preference.

 If you are wondering up to which rank a candidate went IAS, IPS, or IFS in previous years, you can refer this post to see the allocation details.

 How tough is it to clear the UPSC Civil Services Exam?

 In the last 5 years, the highest marks secured by All-India Rank 1 in the UPSC Civil Services Examination is only around 55%.

 Yes, you heard that right – by scoring 55 percent marks you may become a UPSC Topper!

 By scoring around 48 per cent marks you may find a place in the final UPSC rank list on general merit!

 If you belong to any of the reserved categories, you need still fewer marks to clear the exam.

 For example, in 2018, the cut-off marks on general merit were 982 out of 2025 (48.5%).
-The OBC cut off was 44 marks less than general cut off.
+The OBC cut-off was 44 marks less than the general cut-off.
 SC and ST cut-off was less than 70 marks less than the general cut-off.